anypoint-web-components/awc/docs/anypoint-dialog.md

 ### Action buttons

-Button with "dialog-dismiss" attribute will dismiss the dialog with "confirmed" property on a detail object of "overlay-closed" event set to false.
+Button with "dialog-dismiss" attribute will dismiss the dialog with "confirmed" property on a detail object of "closed" event set to false.

-Button with "dialog-confirm" attribute will close the dialog with "confirmed" property on a detail object of "overlay-closed" event set to true.
+Button with "dialog-confirm" attribute will close the dialog with "confirmed" property on a detail object of "closed" event set to true.

 ### Scrollable content